-- 1 cup of creamy peanut butter
+- 1 cup creamy peanut butter

-- mini chocolate eggs like Cadbury or M&Ms
+- 1 bag mini chocolate eggs

-- Add one cup of creamy peanut butter to the melted chips and mix well.
+Then Add one cup of creamy peanut butter to the melted chips and mix well.

-- Add your Chow Mein Noodles and coat thoroughly.
+Add Chow Mein Noodles and coat thoroughly.

-- Use fingers to push middle down to form nests.
+Use fingers to push middle down to form nests.